unicef-drp/CME.plot/README.md

 "R/4.mydata.R" records data files included in the package.

 "R/5.mics.R" can be ignored, it is used to please the CRAN package checking.

+## News

+2021-07: major bug fix, avoid array dimension lose so can plot for one-country run.